nchePortfolio/cusProSe/README.md

 * optionally add a threshold score value the domain must match the protein sequence (3.0 by default)
 * click on `insert`

 Once your rule is defined, click on `Add rule to the list`.
-Repeat the procedure to create and a rule to the list.
+Repeat the procedure to create and add rule to the list.

 Once all your desired rules are defined, save them in a yaml format by clicking on `Save rules`.